This is the creme de la creme of points and miles…

 If you have the time and the miles and points to make it happen, I highly recommend booking yourself a business class RTW with ANA miles.
 You’ll not only get to visit some amazing places along the way, but you’ll get there comfortably — perhaps with a nice glass of champagne (or two).

-Perhaps, I’ll have for one of these trips in 2020.
+Perhaps, I’ll have to book one of these trips in 2020.
 Until then, I’m going to have to live vicariously through you so tell me if you book one!